-Internal Control and Risk Management
+Internal Controls and Risk Management

-The Group has established the risk management and internal control system.
-The Board reviews the effectiveness of the system and control measures through the audit committee of the Company every year, which include but are not limited to controlling finance, operation, compliance and sustainable operation, and engages external independent professionals to assist in identifying and assessing the risks of the Group through internal interviews.
+The Group has established risk management and internal control systems.
+The Board reviews the effectiveness of the system and control measures through the audit committee every year, which include finance, operation, compliance and sustainable operation.
+To assist in identifying and assessing the risks of the Group, the Board engages external independent professionals to conduct interviews.

 The Board believes that the internal control and risk management system is effective and sufficient.
-The Board is in overall charge of developing the Group's ESG strategies and reports, as well as monitoring and managing ESG-related risks.
+The Board is in overall charge of developing the Group's ESG strategies and reports, as well as monitoring and managing related risks.

-By upholding to the historical mission of "Green" in pursuit of environmental protection since its establishment, the Group has incorporated the environmental protection ideas into its production, procurement, marketing, consumption and other process and injected green culture into different levels, in order to bring better changes to surrounding communities and the environment in a positive way.
+By upholding the historical mission of "Green" in pursuit of environmental protection since its establishment, the Group has incorporated the environmental protection ideas into its production, procurement, marketing, consumption and other processes and injected green culture into different levels, in order to bring better changes to surrounding communities and the environment in a positive way.
 As we embark on this sustainability journey, we are well aware of our stakeholder's expectations and certainly take this responsibility to heart.
-The Group will continue to operate and develop through sustainable principles as we pursue our goals for the future.